replicatedhq/replicated-field-labs/instruqt/hello-world/02-getting-started/assignment.md

 ![HelloWorld channel](../assets/hello-world-channel.png)

+We will use this command in the next challenge to kick off the installation process.

 ### 2. Download a Customer License

 A customer license (downloadable as a `.yaml` file) is required to install any KOTS application.